Combinatorial generation via permutation languages. III. Rectangulations: Preliminaries

 \subsection{Flip operations and classes of rectangulations}

 Our Gray codes use three types of local change operations on rectangulations; see Figure~\ref{fig:flips}.

 A \emph{wall slide} swaps the order of two neighboring vertices of types~$\rightT$ and~$\leftT$ along a vertical wall, or of types~$\bottomT$ and~$\topT$ along a horizontal wall.
 A \emph{simple flip} swaps the orientation of a wall that separates two rectangles.
 Given a vertex~$v$ that belongs to three rectangles, we consider the wall~$w$ that goes through~$v$ and the wall~$t$ that ends at~$v$, and we let $w'$ and~$w''$ be the two halves of~$w$ meeting in~$v$.
-A \emph{T-flip} swaps the orientation of either~$w'$ or~$w''$ so that it merges with~$t$.
+If $w'$ or~$w''$ is an edge, respectively, then a \emph{T-flip} swaps the orientation of this edge so that it merges with~$t$.

 We now define various interesting subclasses of generic rectangulations that have been studied in the literature and that appear in Table~\ref{tab:rect}.
+Examples illustrating these classes are in Figure~\ref{fig:classes}.
 A \emph{diagonal} rectangulation is one in which every rectangle intersects the \emph{main diagonal} that goes from the top-left to the bottom-right corner of the rectangulation.
 We write $\cD_n\seq\cR_n$ for the set of all diagonal rectangulations with $n$ rectangles.
 Diagonal rectangulations are characterized by avoiding the wall patterns~$\zvu$ and~$\zhr$~\cite{MR3878132}.
 Consider the equivalence relation on~$\cR_n$ obtained from wall slides, sometimes referred to as \emph{R-equivalence}~\cite{MR3084577}.
 The equivalence classes are referred to as \emph{mosaic floorplans}, and every equivalence class contains exactly one diagonal rectangulation, obtained by repeatedly destroying occurrences of~$\zvu$ or~$\zhr$ by wall slides~\cite{MR3878132}.
 Consequently, in a diagonal rectangulation, along every vertical wall, all $\rightT$-vertices are below all $\leftT$-vertices, and along every horizontal wall, all $\topT$-vertices are to the left of all $\bottomT$-vertices.

-In a \emph{1-sided} rectangulation, every wall is the side of at least one rectangle.
-This notion was introduced by Eppstein, Mumford, Speckmann, and Verbeek~\cite{MR2967467}, who used it to characterize \emph{area-universal} rectangulations, i.e., for any assignment of areas to the rectangles, the rectangulation can be drawn so that each rectangle has the prescribed area.
+In a \emph{1-sided} rectangulation, every wall is the side of at least one rectangle, i.e., these rectangulations are characterized by avoiding the four patterns~\zvu,\zhr,\zvd and~\zhl.
+The notion of 1-sidedness was introduced by Eppstein, Mumford, Speckmann, and Verbeek~\cite{MR2967467} to characterize \emph{area-universal} rectangulations, i.e., for any assignment of areas to the rectangles, the rectangulation can be drawn so that each rectangle has the prescribed area.

 Asinowski et al.~\cite{MR3084577} also considered the equivalence relation on~$\cR_n$ obtained from wall slides and simple flips, and they called it \emph{S-equivalence}.
 By definition, S-equivalence is a coarser relation than R-equivalence, i.e., the equivalence classes are obtained by identifying mosaic floorplans that differ in simple flips.
 In Section~\ref{sec:Sequiv} we introduce \emph{block-aligned} rectangulations, which are a subset of diagonal rectangulations with the property that every equivalence class of S-equivalence contains exactly one block-aligned rectangulation.